marallyn/bj-sim/README.md

 ### Results

 Using probabilities, you can calculate the chance of being dealt a blackjack as about 4.83%.
-Running the simulator for about a million hands, the observed chances of getting a blackjack are about 4.79%.
-Not sure what to attribute the difference to, but it is kind of close.
+Running the simulator for fifty million hands, the observed chances of getting a blackjack are about 5.03%.
+This went up from 4.79% after I implemented splits.
+My guess is this will go done when I correctly account for split aces.

 I didn't really look at expected win, loss and push percentages, so not sure how close those are to expectations either.